cellularmitosis/logs/20180114-r-tempcos/README.md

 ![](run4/tempco.png)

-## run 5
+## run 5: AE XT 10K000

 trying a more extended run (26C to 36C), and reworking graph to show ppm deviation instead of raw resistance value.

 ![](run5/tempco.png)

 OK!
 Finally a decent looking result.
-It looks like the resistor deviated about 12ppm over 10C, so room-temperature tempco is about 1.2ppm/K.
+It looks like the resistor deviated about 12ppm over 10C, so room-temperature tempco is about 1.2ppm/K.  This was an AE XT 10K000 metal foil resistor purchased from ebay seller juliakingking.

+## run 6: 5% carbon film 10k

+Just for giggles, let's test a 5% carbon film from the junk bin.
+This was from the first set of resistors I ever purchased -- a combo kit from Jameco (https://www.jameco.com/z/00081832-540-Piece-1-4-Watt-5-Carbon-Film-Resistor-Component-Kit_81832.html).